 Karen’s professional career started when she was 12 with a paper route.
 She’s been a caddy, a waitress, a babysitter, and a Chicago Special Events “Jumping Jack” crew member.
 She worked at her church rectory, a flower shop, a country club, a snack shop, a dentist office, a health club, and The GAP.
 She was a photojournalist, a freelance writer, a columnist, a reporter, an editor, and a press secretary.
 She worked in print, TV, and radio.
 She’s seen dead people at crime scenes and in the morgue.
 She’s covered Congress and the Illinois Legislature.
 She’s held leadership positions in Public Affairs and Communications in government and corporate settings and with not for profits.

 Throughout her life she stared #metoo in the face and often spat back at it; sadly sometimes she turned the other cheek.
 She believes gender inequality is at the heart of the problems in the United States.
 She believes we need gender equality and equity in the classroom, boardroom, and in Congress and all government entities.

 She’s seriously dated almost as many men as she married and since divorced.
-She has one child, three dogs, an awesome and diverse circle of friends, and a family that she loves immensely who keep her equally crazed and sane.
+She has one child, two dogs, an awesome and diverse circle of friends, and a family that she loves immensely who keep her equally crazed and sane.
 She’s worked primarily in communications and marketing the last decade.
 She’s currently a member of the Players Workshop at Westside Improv.
 She’s an appointed Democratic precinct committeewoman.
 She practices yoga, runs periodically, and despite her daughter’s protests, she walks their dogs in every season.